 There is Hope

 Fletcher found that some programs did better than others and found alternatives to Traditional AA treatments.
 She recommended an alternative Outpatient Center specialized in treating addiction, where treatment is three times a week in a group setting.
 She also discussed treatment with a counselor or therapist as another workable alternative.
 All alternatives were a fraction of the cost of traditional rehab centers.
 Fletcher does a good job discussing rehab and gives many examples to support her conclusions.
 She interviewed hundreds of people for this book and spent years researching and visiting rehab centers.
 If you or someone you know is addicted to drugs or alcohol, reading Inside Rehab is extremely helpful in giving an honest state of drug and alcohol treatment in America.
-Before spending thousands of dollars on rehab centers, reading this book will help make the decision easier.
+Before spending thousands of dollars on rehab centers, read this book to make the decision easier.

 Hardcover: Click Here.